wilson0x4d/tornado-openapi/README.md

 ## Wait, where is `swagger-ui` ?!

-Alas, `swagger-ui` is NOT included as part of the `tornado-openapi` library.
+Alas, `swagger-ui` is NOT included as part of the `tornado-openapi` package.
 The reasons, in order of importance:

 * We do not want to thrust a specific version of `swagger-ui` upon anyone.
 You may already have a version rolled into your front-end project, for example.
 You may want a version that is newer than what was current at the time the library was last published.
 * We do not wish to encounter licensing issues, as `swagger-ui` currently falls under a different license than the licenses we typically publish under.